phalcon/documentation/docs/api/phalcon_html.md

 ```php
 protected function orderAttributes( array $overrides, array $attributes ): array;
 ```
-Keeps all the attributes sorted - same order all the tome
+Keeps all the attributes sorted - same order all the time

 ```php